sotosoc/bible_ventilated/README.md

 These documents are a midpoint between a word document and a powerpoint presentation.

-Important Note:
-I don't believe there is one correct way to ventilate a text.
-I am not seeking to be 100% consistent in how this is done.
-Maybe, as I go through the process, I will develop principles that will increase consistency.
-This is a secondary goal for me.
+## Ventilating Consistently

 My primary goal is to ventilate the text of Scripture so that the Word of God changes me.

   The Word of God will not return void.

+I don't presently believe there is one correct way to ventilate a given text or passage of Scripture.
+If I ventilate a passage twice, I will find that I do it differently each time.

+Maybe,
+as I go through this process,
+I will develop principles that will increase consistency.

 ## Page Headings